1595813520/SketchRet/README.md

 # TuringSketchLine Release Pipeline

-This repository provides a release-oriented pipeline for **manga sketch-to-line restoration** on **TuringSketchLine**.
+This repository provides a pipeline for **manga sketch-to-line restoration** on **TuringSketchLine**.

 The codebase is organized around a simple four-stage workflow:

 1. build train/test splits and reference annotations
 2. train **SketchRet**
 3. generate predictions on the benchmark split
 4. evaluate the generated results